jckuri/nd0821-c2-build-model-workflow-starter/README.md

 wandb:   mae 31.8185
 ```

-Run the released pipeline on a new sample of data, with initial failure
+Run the released pipeline on a new sample of data, with initial failure<br/>
 Run the released pipeline on a new sample of data, sample2.csv.
-The first version 1.0.0 (or similar) should fail, because there is a data problem in sample2.csv.
+The first version 1.0.0 (or similar) should fail, because there is a data problem in sample2.csv.<br/>

 ```
 mlflow run https://github.com/jckuri/nd0821-c2-build-model-workflow-starter.git -v 1.0.0 -P hydra_options="etl.sample='sample2.csv'"